- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 As employers have to apply for work permits for Turkey on behalf of foreign workers, expats should find employment before they arrive.

-Key means of securing a job are to browse online job portals and to contact recruitment agencies.
+A key means of securing a job is to browse online job portals and to contact recruitment agencies.
 Many multinational corporations are operating in Turkey and might list prospects on their websites.

 Work culture in Turkey

 Generally, Turks are hospitable towards foreign workers.
-This is ideal for expats as business can be extremely personal in Turkey.
+This is ideal for expats as business can be intimate in Turkey.
 Turks like to take time to form relationships and prefer doing business with those they trust.
-Turkish business culture is also exceptionally hard working, and new arrivals should expect to work longer hours than they may be used to.
+Turkish business culture is also exceptionally hard-working, and new arrivals should expect to work longer hours than they may be used to.

 Business is hierarchical in Turkey.
-Those in senior positions are given great respect and their decisions are generally not questioned in public.
+Those in senior positions are given great respect, and their decisions are typically not questioned in public.

-It is also important for expats to remember that, although Turkey is a secular state, Islam is the dominant religion and does have an impact of business culture.
-Being respectful of religious practises and how these may impact on office hours and behaviours will go a long way in assisting expats to gain the trust and respect of their colleagues as well as helping them adjust to the working environment in Turkey.
+It is also essential for expats to remember that although Turkey is a secular state, Islam is the dominant religion and does have an impact on business culture.
+Respecting religious practices and acknowledging how these may impact office hours or colleagues' behaviours will assist expats in gaining the trust and respect of their co-workers.
+Moreover, this will also help expats adjust to the working environment in Turkey.

 Further reading